bybatkhuu/model.python-template/docs/dev/scripts/diagrams.sh.md

 # 🖼️ diagrams.sh

-This script generates UML diagrams for a specified Python module using `pyreverse` and `code2flow`.
+This script generates UML diagrams for a specified Python module using `pyreverse`.
 It checks for dependencies, loads environment variables, sets directories, and processes command-line arguments for customization of module names, directories, and output locations.

 ## Overview